No units here, just the main characters of the game and Brood War. Click here

 "For even in these dark days, there is still the hope of morning.
 That is why we fight."

-Artanis is revealed to have been in Starcraft I by way of the nameless player character; he was the one who allied with Tassadar and joined the two warring Protoss tribes together.
-Young (262 years old is considered "young" by Protoss standards), Artanis idolizes Tassadar in Brood War and strives to be as good and honest as possible.
+Artanis is a young Protoss Praetor (by their standards; he's 262).
+Artanis idolizes Tassadar in Brood War and strives to be as good and honest as possible.
 He ultimately takes part in an unsuccessful joint UED-Dominion-Protoss attack on Kerrigan's holdings, and is forced to retreat.
 As of the events of Starcraft II, he has become the de-facto leader of the Protoss, but given the tribal disputes and his own youth & inexperience, things aren't going so well for him.

 Provides examples of: